TOAST-DOCS/Security-Groups/zh/public-api.md

 ---

-### Delete Security Group
+### Deleting a security group
-Delete specified security group.
+Delete a specified security group
 ```
 DELETE /v2.0/security-groups/{securityGroupId}
 X-Auth-Token: {tokenId}
 ```

 #### Request
 This API does not require a request body.

 | Name | Type | Format | Required | Description |
 |---|---|---|---|---|